AFriendlyIrin/SMT-text-editing/README.md

 * **Lady → Mother** is because the Japanese (地母神) means "Mother Goddess", at least according to Google, which I'm inclined to believe because that's what members of this race are.
 I'm honestly baffled the official localization didn't go with this, especially given how confusing "Lady" is when "Femme" also exists.
 I was very confused whether the two were supposed to be related the first time I played.
   * Conflict: "Mother" is also Mem Aleph (*Strange Journey*)'s race.
 Personally, I don't care about this too much.
 Not every final boss needs to have a truly unique race.
 If space limits permit, it might be possible to change it to "Great Mother", since she can't be obtained by the player so menu space contraints are not an issue.
 * **Fury → Destroyer** or **Omega** is to avoid confusion with the Greek Furies, which are also present in the franchise.
   * "Destroyer" can run into text limits in some games, so "Omega" is a more economical alternative.
+(Unfortunately, thanks to my knowledge of the ABO fandom, I can't use it with a straight face.)
 * **Night → Nightmare** should hopefully need no explanation.
 The only issue is character limits, as some games are limited to 7 characters or even less.
   * To avoid confusion, the "Nightmare" demon can be renamed to "Marre", an older name for the same creature.
 * **Femme → Fatale**.
 I think this is supposed to mean "femme" in the context of "femme fatale", but I'd rather make that explicit.
 The feminine ending on "Fatale" combined with the demons all being women should make the connotation clear, I think.